 by Dr. Chris Hill

 Since the ratio between the lengths of one size of strut and the next smaller size is the same for all types of struts, a Zometool model can be scaled up (respectively, down) by replacing each strut with the next larger size (respectively, smaller size), provided that size strut exists.
-The company introduced super-short and hyper-short struts precisely so that users could build larger models (such as the hyperdodecahedron) on a smaller, more manageable scale.

 Application forms, procedures and additional information